ymw0331/vanilla-javascript-20-projects/readme.md

 **Splash Page** - _DOM Basics_<br>
 <em>
-The Splash Page project is a simple landing page that showcases the basics of working with the DOM in JavaScript.
-With a single page and a few elements, this project teaches important concepts such as manipulating HTML and CSS using JavaScript, and handling events to create an interactive user experience.
+A simple landing page that showcases the basics of working with the DOM in JavaScript.
+It teaches important concepts such as manipulating HTML and CSS using JavaScript and handling events to create an interactive user experience.
 </em>

 🔗 <https://vjs-wayney-splash-page.netlify.app/>